thegreatestgiant/onedrive-cf-index/README.md

 ![](https://storage.spencerwoo.com/%F0%9F%A5%9F%20Some%20test%20files/nyancat.gif?raw)

-### Other functions

-Please refer to the "🔥 New Features V1.1" section of the original project: [onedrive-index-cloudflare-worker](https://github.com/heymind/OneDrive-Index-Cloudflare-Worker#-%E6%96%B0%E7%89%B9%E6%80%A7-v11), **But I do not guarantee that all functions are available, because the changes in this project are very large. **

 ## Deployment Guide

-_Warning for the stinky and long Chinese version of the deployment guide! _
+_Warning for the stinky and long Chinese (translated) version of the deployment guide! _

 ### Generate OneDrive API Token